Rayehe Mozafarian: Activism

-Mozafarian has researched about female genital mutilation (FMG) in Iran and is known as one of the most important activists to fight against the issue in the country.
-According to her researches, Qeshm Island has the highest rate of FMG in Iran, as 83% of women have undergone circumcision.
+Mozafarian has researched about female genital mutilation (FGM) in Iran and is known as one of the most important activists to fight against the issue in the country.
+According to her researches, Qeshm Island has the highest rate of FGM in Iran, as 83% of women have undergone circumcision.
 Mozafarian also visited Shahindokht Molaverdi, the vice president for women and family affairs of Iran, warning about the existence of an extreme form of FGM, called infibulation in some parts of Khuzestan province.
-Although FMG in Iran occurs due to traditional beliefs and not the religion and Islamic laws, Mozafarian's researches and raising awareness led to a fatwa from Sunni Faqīhs against the female genital mutilation in October 2019.
-As a result, despite the absence of a specific program for women or children at risk or a specific law against FMG, the fatwa became "very effective in changing the process" on FMG.
+Although FGM in Iran occurs due to traditional beliefs and not the religion and Islamic laws, Mozafarian's researches and raising awareness led to a fatwa from Sunni Faqīhs against the female genital mutilation in October 2019.
+As a result, despite the absence of a specific program for women or children at risk or a specific law against FGM, the fatwa became "very effective in changing the process" on FGM.
 In 2015, Mozafarian founded Stop FGM Iran (Step by Step Towards Stopping Female Genital Mutilation in Iran) group, which is the first specialized forum to prevent the spread of this practice in Iran.
 In the same year, Mozafarian and activist Parvin Zabihi explained how FGM is related to religion and patriarchal society at the New York Festival International Radio Program Awards.